Asset Accounts

 Table 4: Structure of monetary ecosystem asset account with illustrative synthetic values in thousand currency units (adapted from SEEA EA Table 10.1)[87:1]

 The distinction between reappraisals and revaluation is essential for interpreting changes in ecosystem asset values.
-Reappraisals concern changes in expectations--for example, revised demographic projections that alter the expected future demand for ecosystem services, or rezoning decisions that change the expected pattern of ecosystem use.
+Reappraisals concern changes in expectations -- for example, revised demographic projections that alter the expected future demand for ecosystem services, or rezoning decisions that change the expected pattern of ecosystem use.
 Revaluations, by contrast, concern changes in unit prices only and are conceptually equivalent to the holding gains and losses recorded for other asset types in the SNA.

 For marine contexts, monetary values of ecosystem assets can be estimated using the NPV of expected future ecosystem service flows.
 For market services such as fish provisioning and blue carbon sequestration, resource rent methods may be applied.
-For non-market services such as coastal protection, water purification, and recreational amenity, replacement cost or avoided damage cost methods from the preference hierarchy in TG-1.9 Valuation should be used.
+For non-market services such as coastal protection, water purification, and recreational amenity, replacement cost or avoided damage cost methods from the preference hierarchy in TG-1.9 Safe Usage of Monetary Valuation should be used.

 It should be noted that the UN Statistical Commission, in adopting the SEEA EA in 2021, identified "outstanding methodological concerns related to chapters 8 to 11 on valuation" (SEEA EA Preface para 8).
 Accordingly, the valuation chapters have the status of "internationally recognised statistical principles and recommendations" rather than a full international statistical standard.
 Compilers should be aware that monetary ecosystem asset valuation methods continue to evolve, and should document the methods and assumptions used in their valuations transparently.